William Monroe Trotter: Niagara Movement and the NAACP

-National Equal Rights League
+National Independent Political League

 After Trotter split from the Niagara Movement, he helped organize a conference of like-minded activists held in Philadelphia in April 1908, and served as the conference chair.
 In this capacity, he excluded any attendees whose racial ideology he opposed, as well as those who supported Republican William Howard Taft in the upcoming presidential election.
 (Trotter opposed Taft because he had tired of what he considered the Republican Party laissez-faire policies on race.)
-This conference led to the formation of the Negro-American Political League, which eventually became known as the National Equal Rights League (NERL).
+This conference led to the formation of the Negro American Political League, which eventually became known as the National Independent Political League (NIPL) and National Equal Rights League (NERL).
 Trotter described this group as "of the colored people and for the colored people and led by the colored people."

-NERL, which biographer Fox describes as Trotter's "personal fief", was unable to attract high-profile membership as the NAACP did.
+NIPL, which biographer Fox describes as Trotter's "personal fief", was unable to attract high-profile membership as the NAACP did.
 Trotter did not want white members, and was unable to work effectively with other African-American leaders.
-NERL and the NAACP, while both working toward similar goals, regularly feuded over matters public and personal.
+NIPL and the NAACP, while both working toward similar goals, regularly feuded over matters public and personal.

-As the NAACP attracted more money and talent, and became the center of anti-Bookerite civil rights activity, Trotter and the NERL became increasingly marginalized on the left.
+As the NAACP attracted more money and talent, and became the center of anti-Bookerite civil rights activity, Trotter and the NIPL became increasingly marginalized on the left.
 Trotter would not have as prominent a role in the civil rights dialogue again.
-By 1921 the League had been reduced to a handful of Trotter supporters.
+By 1921 the league had been reduced to a handful of Trotter supporters.